MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/configure-automation-coe.md

 | Type                | **CoE Admin**             |
 | User Principal Name | The email of the user     |

-#### Base Configuration - Fallback
+#### Base configuration - fallback

 This table should only have 1 record defined.
 This record is used if any of the values that are needed to complete processing is null or not defined

 1. Define 1 fallback record (See screenshot below for example)

 ![](media/b51358ec1c7aa89bbcdf017c3e76cc98.png)

 Steps to configure ROI calculation
 ----------------------------------

 Still inside the **"Setup"** page you can find the ROI calculation configurations.
 These tables are used to calculate the complexity of each **Automation Project** (scores).
 Some values are also being used for estimated ROI and savings

-#### Processing Frequency Scores
+#### Processing frequency scores

 This table has a value and score for each record.
 Below are values that should be used, scores can be modified.

 | **Value** | **Score** |
 |-----------|-----------|